“A Bridge Home puts Angelenos on a path out of homelessness and into supportive housing.”

 How long do you expect people to stay in the bridge housing?

-Our goal is to move people out of the bridge housing and into more permanent housing as quickly as possible — meaning that beds could turn over as many as four times in a year.
+Our goal is to move people out of the bridge housing and into more permanent housing as quickly as possible.
 But how long someone stays in the temporary bridge housing is based on their need.
 The sites will be staffed with housing navigators, mental health professionals, and anti-addiction specialists who will help clients get back on their feet as quickly as possible.
-But we won’t ask anyone to leave before they’re stable.

 Will our neighborhood be less safe with this bridge housing?